 Good letter writing techniques are as important to your job search as an effective resume.
 This is usually the first correspondence you have with a potential employer and it should always be accompanied by your resume.
 Use your cover letter to sell your unique abilities and to highlight a few outstanding and relevant accomplishments.
-For help getting started, watch this Webinar and use the outline below to begin constructing your cover letter.
+For help getting started, use the outline below to begin constructing your cover letter.
 If you need more guidance, we have also provided the following:

 Template – A cover letter template to serve as starting point for your document

 Sample 1 – A sample targeted cover letter

 Sample 2 – A sample generic cover letter